-The Army Corps of Engineers has begun the process to update the Lake Okeechobee Regulation Schedule to reflect new infrastructure that has or will be coming online (such as the Herbert Hoover Dike rehabilitation).
+The Army Corps of Engineers has begun the process to update the Lake Okeechobee Regulation Schedule to reflect new infrastructure that has or will come online.
 The regulation schedule regulates the management of lake levels.
-As a part of this process, the Corps hosted several public meetings in Florida and accepted written comments in 2019.
-Since then, they have hosted roughly monthly Project Delivery Team meetings to develop alternative options for management of the Lake.
-The Corps anticipates having a final report completed by the end of 2022.
+As a part of this process, the Corps hosted several public meetings in Florida and accepted written comments multiple times.
+The Corps anticipates having a final report completed in 2023.

 POSITION: Support adequate funding for Everglades restoration.
-Support continuing implementation of all facets of Everglades restoration, including: funding continued work on the Central Everglades Planning Project, construction of the Everglades Agricultural Area reservoir, and continued funding for the Tamiami Trail bridging project to send more water south and reduce the need for discharges from Lake Okeechobee during wet periods.
+Support continuing implementation of all facets of Everglades restoration, including: funding continued work on the Central Everglades Planning Project, construction of the Everglades Agricultural Area reservoir to send more water south and reduce the need for discharges from Lake Okeechobee during wet periods.
 Monitor the effort of the Army Corps of Engineers to update the Lake Okeechobee System Operating Manual.